-On May 30, 1915, a few minutes before 2 a.m., the scow T.T.B., warehousing 622 tons of Hercules power (i.e., ammunition) and tied to a city buoy at the Elliott Bay end of Harbor Island, ignites.
+On May 30, 1915, a few minutes before 2 a.m., the scow T.T.B., carrying 15 tons of gelatin dynamite and tied to a city buoy at the Elliott Bay end of Harbor Island, ignites.
 In Seattle, the few locals and tourists still awake get the frightful scare of a flash so brilliant it seems directly overhead.
 Within a second or two the city's majority -- its sleepers -- is shaken awake by a roar likened to the collapse of several large buildings combined with a percussion of "heavy air" hitting like a fist.

 People were knocked from their beds.
 Motorists, lifted from their seats and separated from their steering wheels, had the air dragged from their lungs as the percussion first hit and then withdrew.
 More than 5,000 windows splintered and separated from their sashes, searching for the vacuum that followed the wave of combustion.